adilurrahim/batch_rr2/README.md

     --structure_csv data/structure_csv/mp23_pdd_clara_structure_info_costs_2024_06_18.csv \
     --data_path data/ProcessedData \
     --tables_dir scripts/rr2_tables \
+    --existing_geo \
     --output_dir output \
     --column_setup full \
-    --insurance \
+    --insurance 25 \
-    --occupancy_map data/OccupancyMapping/OccupancytoTypeofUseMapping.csv
+    --occupancy_map data/OccupancyMapping/OccupancytoTypeofUseMapping.csv \
+    --parallel
 ```

-> You can control which buildings to calculate insurance premiums for using the `--insurance` flag.
-If set, premiums will be calculated only for rows with has_insurance = `Yes` or `1` or `True`.
+> Use the --insurance flag to restrict calculations to insured structures only.
+If a number is provided (e.g., --insurance 25), it controls the number of iterations for stochastic assignment.
+If used without a value (i.e., --insurance), the default is 10 iterations.

 ---